 A legend in toys

-Schuco is characterised by its long-standing tradition, high degree of popularity and diverse range, thereby making it one of the leading manufacturers in this industry.
+Schuco is characterized by its long-standing tradition, distinguished brand and diverse range, and is one of the sector’s leading manufacturers.

-- Salesman Heinrich Schreyer and toolmaker Heinrich Müller establish the toy company “Schreyer und Co." in Nuremberg.
-The aim is to develop figurative tin toys.
+- The businessman Heinrich Schreyer founds the toy company “Schreyer und Co.” with the toolmaker Heinrich Müller in Nuremberg.
+Together, they develop tin toy models.

-- Walking "tip-tap dogs" cause a small sensation in the toy market.
+- Walking “Tipp-Tapp dogs” become a small sensation in the toy market.

-- Müller continues to come up with trendsetting mechanical designs, applies for numerous patents – such as for "Acrobato”, a tin artist who does somersaults.
+- Müller continues to invent pioneering mechanisms and registers numerous patents – such as the “Acrobato”, a tin artist that does somersaults.

-- Launch of the first miniature cars, the legendary “Wende-Auto" (Tumble Car) and the Mercedes “Silver Arrow”, known as Schuco Studio models.
+- The first miniature cars appear, the legendary “Wende-Auto” (Turning car) and the Mercedes “Silver Arrow”, known as Schuco Studio models.

-- Mid-1950s: Die-cast metal and plastic conquer the toy market.
+- Mid-1950s: Die-cast metal and plastic take the toy market by storm.

 - The company files for bankruptcy.
 This is followed by several changes of ownership.

-- Since 1999: Schuco focuses on the production of die-cast models and sets the benchmark in this sector.
+- Schuco is acquired by the SIMBA DICKIE GROUP.
+Since 1999: Schuco specializes in the production of die-cast models and reclaims its status as a standard-bearer for the sector.

-- Expansion of the range to include the 1:18 scale.
+- The range is expanded to include 1:18 scale models.

 - Schuco celebrates its 100th anniversary.

-- Expansion of the range to include the 1:64 scale and introduction of the small-series model line PRO.R18.
+- The range is expanded to include 1:64 scale models and the “PRO.R18” small-series model range.

 Design and development